The High Cost of the Rut

 8th June 2013.
 A day I look back as a milestone that was not meant to be.
 The outcomes could have varied, and in ways that are wildly contrasting.
 Indulge me as I take you on a flashback to bring out the significance of the day.

 On the morning of 8th June, I was out for a jog.
 40 minutes into my run, I experienced a sudden exhaustion that compelled me to pull up and stop where I was.
 This was followed by a bout of electrical twitching in the left side of my body—mainly around the hip and downwards.
 This made me so weak that I had to sit down on the side of the road and ask my wife Urvi to come over and pick me up—something I had never done before.
 The weakness and twitching subsided after a few minutes and I was able to get up and walk a few steps.
-After Urvi picked me up, we went to a garden centre where I had an energy drink to hydrate my system and also get some essential salts.
+After Urvi picked me up, we went to a garden center where I had an energy drink to hydrate my system and also get some essential salts.

 Feeling better, I decided to run home for the remaining two miles of the distance, completely oblivious of what had actually happened to me.